Skip to content

 Wellbeing

-The Care Act states Local authorities must promote wellbeing when carrying out any of their care and support functions in respect of a person.
-This may sometimes be referred to as ‘the wellbeing principle’ because it is a guiding principle that puts wellbeing at the heart of care and support.
+The Care Act states Local authorities must promote wellbeing when carrying out any of their care and support functions or a person.
+This may sometimes be referred to as ‘the wellbeing principle’.
+It is a guiding principle that puts wellbeing at the heart of care and support.

 Young carer